IqraMalik496/refactored-octo-enigma/README.md

 # refactored-octo-enigma
-I am doing research on host-pathogen protien interaction networks using computational approaches. i am reading a lot more stuff from previous few months. and trust me i was null when started it. i have a computer science background. working with protiens is different and having initial knowledge of protien sequences takes much of my time.
+I am doing research on host-pathogen protien interaction networks using computational approaches. i am reading a lot more stuff from previous few months. i have a computer science background. working with protiens is different and having initial knowledge of protien sequences takes much of my time.
 Right now, i have got a path but still i'll need some one supervision who is willing to assist my work.